xlladdins/xll/docs/Excel4MacrosQ-S.md

 **QUERY.REFRESH**(reference)

-Reference    is the reference to a single cell inside a data range.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;is the reference to a single cell inside a data range.
 If reference is not in a data range then the error value \#REF\! is returned.

 **Related Function**

-QUERY.GET.DATA   Builds a new query using the supplied information
+QUERY.GET.DATA&nbsp;&nbsp;&nbsp;Builds a new query using the supplied information

 Return to [top](#Q)